An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Monte Carlo sampling algorithms

 The MRC Biostatistics Unit at the University of Cambridge, UK spearheaded the dissemination of the Gibbs sampling algorithm with their BUGS (``Bayesian inference Using Gibbs Sampling'') project.
-The BUGS code is freely available from the website \href{https://www.mrc-bsu.cam.ac.uk/software/bugs/}{{\tt www.mrc-bsu.cam.ac.uk/software/bugs/}}, and its use is described by Lunn \emph{et al} (2000)~\ct{lunetal2000}.
-A closely related product is the GNU-licensed software package JAGS (``Just Another Gibbs Sampler'') developed by Martyn Plummer that is available from the website \href{http://mcmc-jags.sourceforge.net}{{\tt mcmc-jags.sourceforge.net}}; see Plummer (2016, 2017)~\ct{plu2016, plu2017}.
-JAGS can be operated in an \R{} environment upon loading the packages {\tt rjags} and {\tt coda}; cf. Plummer (2016)~\ct{plu2016} and Plummer \emph{et al} (2006)~\ct{pluetal2006}.
-The \R{} package {\tt runjags} by Denwood (2016)~\ct{den2016} offers the possibility for parallel MCMC~generation with JAGS by activating more than one processor on the computing device one uses for the simulation.
+The BUGS code is freely available from the website \href{https://www.mrc-bsu.cam.ac.uk/software/bugs/}{\texttt{www.mrc-bsu.cam.ac.uk/software/bugs/}}, and its use is described by Lunn \textit{et al} (2000)~\ct{lunetal2000}.
+A closely related product is the GNU-licensed software package JAGS (``Just Another Gibbs Sampler'') developed by Martyn Plummer that is available from the website \href{https://mcmc-jags.sourceforge.io/}{\texttt{mcmc-jags.sourceforge.io/}}; see Plummer (2017, 2019)~\ct{plu2017, plu2019}.
+JAGS can be operated in an \R{} environment upon loading the packages \texttt{rjags} and \texttt{coda}; cf. Plummer (2019)~\ct{plu2019} and Plummer \textit{et al} (2019)~\ct{pluetal2019}.
+The \R{} package \texttt{runjags} by Denwood (2016)~\ct{den2016} offers the possibility for parallel MCMC~generation with JAGS by activating more than one processor on the computing device one uses for the simulation.

-\item The {\bf Hamiltonian Monte Carlo (HMC) sampling algorithm} was devised by Duane \emph{et al} (1987)~\ct{duaetal1987} for simulating the quantum dynamic motion of nuclear particles that are subjected to the strong nuclear force.
-In broad terms, the method models a trapped massive quantum point particle that is moving under the influence of an external attractive potential.
+\item The \textbf{Hamiltonian Monte Carlo (HMC) sampling algorithm} was devised by Duane \textit{et al} (1987)~\ct{duaetal1987} for simulating the quantum dynamic motion of nuclear particles that are subjected to the strong nuclear force.
+In broad terms, the method models a trapped massive quantum point particle that is moving frictionless under the influence of an attractive external potential.
 The acceleration experienced by such a particle is proportional to the local spatial gradient (``slope'') of the external potential.
 When adapted to the type of simulations needed in statistical modelling, one finds that the HMC sampling algorithm traverses a high-dimensional parameter space and scales a posterior joint probability distribution much more efficiently than either of the HM and Gibbs variants.
-This is of great advantage especially when simulating very complex, multi-level hierarchical models.
-Qualitative details of the HMC sampling algorithm are described by Krusch\-ke (2015)~\ct[Sec.~14.1]{kru2015} and by McElreath (2016)~\ct[Sec.~8.2.]{mce2016}.
+This is of great advantage especially when simulating very complex, multi-level models.
+Quantitative details of the HMC sampling algorithm are described in the renowned review by Betancourt (2018)~\ct{bet2018}, qualitative details in the textbooks by Krusch\-ke (2015)~\ct[Sec.~14.1]{kru2015} and by McElreath (2020)~\ct[Sec.~9.3.]{mce2020a}.